acs46/pres_flask_postgres_template/README.md

 ## activate the virtual environment
 source venv/bin/activate

+## if you want to deactivate when your finished<p>
-## type deactivate to exit virtual enviro
+type deactivate to exit virtual enviro

 ## initialize git for this directory